kairavkkp/Merge-PDF/README.md

 - `-f` represents saved file name.
 Default names are randomly generated, adviced to specify a name everytime.
 - `-i` represents the flag if only images need to be merged within a folder.
 Default is false.
 - `-ip` represents the flag if both images and pdfs need to be merged within a folder.
 Default is false.
+- `-p` represents password used to decrypt PDFs.
+If the PDFs have individually different passwords omit this and you will be prompted to enter each password.

 #### Usage of Optional Arguments.
 - `mergemypdf -s 09` Only merge PDFs starting with 09.